-Before exploring non-Hermitian effects labelled by $\gamma$ in Eq. (\ref{NH}) on the nonlinear RM model, we would like to establish the basic properties~\cite{Tuloup2023,Bai2025a,Bai2025b} of nonlinear RM model by setting $\gamma=0$.
-Compared with linear RM model~\cite{Rice1982}, the introduction of nonlinearity of $g$ in Eq. (\ref{RM}) has brought rich dynamics into topological phases, typical of nonlinear integer~\cite{Jurgensen2021, Jurgensen2022, Fu2022a, Fu2022b, Mostaan2022, Tuloup2023, Hu2024, Lyu2024, Szameit2024, Cao2024a, Cao2024b, Cao2025,Burger1999, Denschlag2000, Strecker2002, Wu2003, Bleu2016, Watanabe2016, Lumer2013, Morimoto2016, Hadad2016, Zhou2017, Smirnova2020} or fractional Thouless pumping~\cite{Jurgensen2023,Tao2025}.
-In more details, nonlinearity acts to quantize transport via soliton formation and spontaneous symmetry-breaking bifurcations.
-In exploring physics arising from the interplay of nonlinearity and topology, the Thouless pumping of such solitons has been experimentally observed\cite{Jurgensen2021,Viebahn2024,Zhu2025}, and theoretically studied in both the weak nonlinear regime and the strong nonlinear regime\cite{Fu2022a, Fu2022b, Mostaan2022, Tuloup2023,Bai2025a,Bai2025b}.
+Before exploring non-Hermitian effects [labeled by $\gamma$ in Eq. (\ref{NH})] on the nonlinear RM model, we would like to establish the basic properties~\cite{Tuloup2023,Bai2025a,Bai2025b} of the nonlinear RM model by setting $\gamma=0$.
+Compared with linear RM model~\cite{Rice1982}, the introduction of the nonlinearity of $g$ in Eq. (\ref{RM}) has brought rich dynamics into topological phases, typical of nonlinear integer~\cite{Jurgensen2021, Jurgensen2022, Fu2022a, Fu2022b, Mostaan2022, Tuloup2023, Hu2024, Lyu2024, Szameit2024, Cao2024a, Cao2024b, Cao2025,Burger1999, Denschlag2000, Strecker2002, Wu2003, Bleu2016, Watanabe2016, Lumer2013, Morimoto2016, Hadad2016, Zhou2017, Smirnova2020} and fractional Thouless pumping~\cite{Jurgensen2023,Tao2025}.
+In more detail, nonlinearity acts to quantize transport via soliton formation and spontaneous symmetry-breaking bifurcations.
+In the exploration of the physics arising from the interplay of nonlinearity and topology, the Thouless pumping of such solitons has been experimentally observed\cite{Jurgensen2021,Viebahn2024,Zhu2025}, and theoretically studied in both the weak nonlinear regime and the strong nonlinear regime\cite{Fu2022a, Fu2022b, Mostaan2022, Tuloup2023,Bai2025a,Bai2025b}.